Vgr255/Nightmare/Walkthrough/Part 4 - Sector 5 and Wall Market.md

 Head into the restaurant (Down and left to where you came out) and eat there.
 Say "Pretty Good" to get a Pharmacy Coupon.
 Head into the item shop, and he'll ask you what medicine you want.
 Pick Acucyline, and it'll give you the Bisnafitorial.
-You want to get the Bisnafitorial, the text is bugged.
+You want to get the Bisnafitorial; since the guy is stoned to Heaven and messes up your command.

 Head back to Sector 5, and in the town, up at the top is a guy with a hat wearing a green sweater.
 Give him the Bisnafitorial, and he'll ask you how